vangheem/opencoverage/README.md

 [![opencoverage](https://open-coverage.org/api/vangheem/repos/opencoverage/badge.svg)](https://open-coverage.org/vangheem/repos/opencoverage)

-Free and open alternative providing coverage reporting and diff coverage reporting.
+Free and open source alternative providing coverage reporting and diff coverage reporting.

 The project can be a simple replacement for codecov or coveralls for teams working on private repos.